Compare School Options

 Most schools have rolling admissions and financial help so you can start your degree in a few weeks!

 Those who complete an online master’s in entrepreneurship will further their existing knowledge of sales, marketing, and financial analysis.
-Most online graduate programs for this degree require between 30 and 36 credit hours.
-With an accelerated program, students can complete such a program in as little as one year.
+Most online graduate programs for this degree require between 30 to 36 credit hours.
+With an accelerated program, students can earn their degree in as little as one year.

 How to Choose an Online Master’s in Entrepreneurship Program